aws/copilot-cli/site/content/docs/commands/task-run.en.md

     --tag string                     Optional.
 The container image tag in addition to "latest".
 -n, --task-group-name string         Optional.
 The group name of the task.
 Tasks with the same group name share the same set of resources.
     --task-role string               Optional.
 The role for the task to use.
+     --acknowledge-secrets-access    Optional.
+Skips the secrets access permission grant question and directly grants the permission to secrets.
 ```
 ## Example
 Run a task using your local Dockerfile and display log streams after the task is running.